Benefits of Growing Medicinal Herbs

-1. Herbs you harvest yourself are fresher
+1. Medicinal Herbs you Harvest Yourself are Fresher

-Using herbs that are growing local to you, that you harvest your self will save you money.
+Using herbs that are growing local to you, that you harvest yourself will save you money.
 Local herbs are wildcrafted or grown at home and can make herbal preparations for your herbal apothecary significantly less expensive than the same preparations purchased from your herb store.

 Herbs can be adulterated.
-While most online suppliers make every effort to correctly identify the herbs they sell, there have been case where herbs have been mixed up or substituted.
+While most online suppliers make every effort to correctly identify the herbs they sell, there has been a case where herbs have been mixed up or substituted.
 Sometimes this has resulted in very serious side effects.
 When you harvest herbs yourself from local resources, you can make a correct identification before you harvest.

 Some herbal resources like goldenseal and American ginseng are threatened with extinction.
 By harvesting locally scarce herbs from your own garden you protect the dwindling wild resources, ensuring that the medicinal herbs will be there for future generations.

-6. Empowers you to be a producer
+6. Growing Medicinal Herbs Empowers You to be a Producer

 Growing and harvesting local herbs empowers you to take care of your own health.
 When you grow and harvest your own herbs you stop the government from dictating to you what you can do to heal and thrive.
 The FDA won’t stop you from growing a garden.
 When you learn how to grow, harvest, and preserve your own medicinal herbs you can take care of many of your own health issues.